-More taxes initiated in 1765 and later, a tax on tea, resulted in the Boston Tea Party in 1773, and ultimately, the American Revolution.
-As the British responded with force, the Continental Congress was convened in 1775 to organize the defense of the colonies, which by that time supported some 2.5 million people.
-The new United States of America declared independence on July 4, 1776, which announced that the 13 American colonies then at war with Great Britain were now independent states, and thus no longer a part of the British Empire.
+More taxes were initiated in 1765; later, a tax on tea resulted in the Boston Tea Party in 1773 and, ultimately, the American Revolution.
+As the British responded with force, the Continental Congress was convened in 1775 to organize the colonies’ defense, which supported some 2.5 million people by that time.
+The new United States of America declared independence on July 4, 1776, which announced that the 13 American colonies then at war with Great Britain were now independent states and thus no longer a part of the British Empire.

 The growth of the United States dramatically expanded with the Louisiana Purchase in 1803, which began westward expansion in earnest.
-After the Mexican-American War, which ended in 1848, the nation grew once again, reaching the Pacific Ocean.
+After the Mexican-American War ended in 1848, the nation grew again, reaching the Pacific Ocean.

 Rapid economic and population growth created a powerful nation, but when tensions escalated between the slave-holding plantation South and the industrial North, the Civil War began in 1861, plunging the nation into the deadliest war in American history.
 When it was finally over in 1865, tens of thousands of emigrants pushed westward, ushering in the days of the Old West.